algosal/Sabha-Abbasi/initial-understanding.md

 ## Overall Condition (on a scale 1 to 10):

 Estimated **3 to 6** — fragile but manageable state.
-Sabha may be tired, anxious, dealing with physical pain from migraines and breathing difficulty, plus emotional struggles from depression.
+Sabha may be tired, anxious, dealing with physical pain from migraines, breathing difficulty, chronic pain or inflammation, plus emotional struggles from depression.

 ---